Azure/AzureDataLake/docs/SDK/Tutorials.md

 This guide assumes you have previously followed the steps in the main [Getting Started guide](../GettingStarted.md) and the [SDK First Steps guide](FirstSteps.md).

 ## 01 - Namespace declations
-Add the following namespace declarations to the top of any .NET app in which you wish to programmatically access Azure Data Lake:
+In order to programatically access Azure Data Lake, add the following namespace declarations:

     using System;
     using System.Collections.Generic;